Search

 • E-mail address

-“Since using this technique, my exchanges are much more fluid.
+“Since I started using this technique, my interactions are much smoother.
 I remember every seller, even after several months.” — Marc, independent negotiator in Aix-en-Provence

 “Sellers really appreciate this attention.
 They feel like they're not just a number.” — Claire, real estate agent in a national network

-“A salesperson recommended me to his neighbor simply because he had kept my photo and contact information.
-That’s powerful.” — Julien, sales agent at a local agency
+“A salesperson recommended me to his neighbor simply because he had saved my photo and contact information.
+That's powerful.” — Julien, sales agent at a local agency

-“I took a picture of my agent and recorded it with his name, agency, and number.
+“I took a picture of my agent and saved it with his name, agency, and phone number.
 When I call him, I know it's him.
-It changes everything.” — Sophie, owner and seller in Bordeaux
+It makes all the difference.” — Sophie, homeowner selling in Bordeaux

 🧱 Integrate this practice into your professional routine

-For this tip to become a reflex, it must be integrated into the processes:
+For this tip to become second nature, it needs to be integrated into the processes:

-• 📋 Create a contact sheet template with photo
+• 📋 Create a contact form template with a photo

-• 🏷️ Add it to the mandate procedures
+• 🏷️ Add it to the mandate acceptance procedures

-• 💬 Talk about it in team meetings, internal training sessions
+• 💬 Discuss it in team meetings and internal training sessions

 🧨 Bonus – go further